AutoVerse-ai/Verse-library/README.txt

 The run-time for regenerating data in Simulation section of Table 2 in the paper is approximately 174s (~3min).

-The run-time for regenerating data in Reach section of Table 2 in the paper is approximately ?s (~?min).
+The run-time for regenerating data in Reach section of Table 2 in the paper is approximately 4682s (~78min).

 ###########################

+The first step for replicating the experiments in the paper is to install Verse.
+Verse can be installed using command
+    python3 -m pip install -e .

 To replicate our experiments from the paper, please run following commands from the root directory of the artifact.
 1. For results in Table 1 Run command